 Fantastic Four: Rise of the Silver Surfer (2007)

-The second movie was produced after the unexpected financial and critical success of the first film, but it lost much of what had been the focus of the previous movie.
+The second movie was produced after the unexpected financial success of the first film, but it lost much of what had been the focus of the previous movie.
 Sue Storm's depiction has generally been considered to be one of the main reasons for the inability to connect with audiences as many felt the character became too one-dimensional and interested not in superheroics but rather was portrayed as a female stereotype of a woman wanting to get married (which formed a significant portion of the background to the movie's plot.)
 As the Sue and Reed try to get married it is the first appearance of the Silver Surfer and they seek to track him down.
 The U.S. government brings in Victor von Doom to assist them and with his help they eventually capture the Silver Surfer.
 However, Doom betrays them and steals the Silver Surfer's board.
 This brings them to a battle in China where they first must defeat Doom and then must deal with the threat of Galactus.
 Eventually the two are married, and despite previous hesitation over their role within the team, the Four are reaffirmed as necessary for humanity in the dangerous world which "needs them."
 Due to the poor reception of the second film, no further sequel was proposed.
 Additionally due to this fact the characters as depicted do not fit into the larger Marvel Cinematic Universe.
 Notably the actor that played the Human Torch (Chris Evans) was later cast as Captain America.

 Fantastic Four (2005)